UbiquityRobotics/learn/index.md

 19. What to Read Next

 ##	[CoffeeBot Challenge](ix_coffeebot)
-20. Determining Coordinates of Customers
+20. Determining the Coordinates of Customers
 21. Configure CoffeeBot’s Web Server
 22. Installing the Chrome Browser Extension
 23. Configuring the Final Script